Roman2K/scat/README.md

                  +---------------------------------+
 ```

-...where `seed` may be a tar stream and procs 0..n would be split, checksum, parity, gzip, scp, etc.
+...where `seed` may be a tar stream and procs 0..n would be split, checksum, parity, gzip, scp, etc. part of a chain that is itself a proc also.

 ## Setup